-- Anti-TNF platform: focusing on fibrosis and anti-tumor necrosis factor ("anti-TNF"); - SCAs platform: focusing on drugs which are synthetic cannabidiol ("CBD") or cannabigerol ("CBG") analogs ("SCAs"); and - α7nAChR platform: focusing on alpha 7 nicotinic acetylcholine receptor ("α7nAChR").
+- Anti-TNF platform: focusing on fibrosis and anti-tumor necrosis factor ("anti-TNF"); - SCAs platform: focusing on drugs which are synthetic cannabidiol ("CBD") or cannabigerol ("CBG") analogues ("SCAs"); and - α7nAChR platform: focusing on alpha 7 nicotinic acetylcholine receptor ('α7nAChR").

-Our lead product candidate recently completed a successful Phase 2b clinical trial in the United Kingdom and the Netherlands for early-stage Dupuytren's Contracture, a condition that affects the development of fibrous connective tissue in the palm of the hand.
-On April 29, 2022, final results from the trial were published in The Lancet Rheumatology.
-The study demonstrated that the primary end point of nodule hardness and the secondary end point of nodule size on ultrasound scan were met with statistically significant differences.
-There were no treatment-related serious adverse events in the trial.
+Our lead product candidate recently completed a successful Phase 2b clinical trial in the United Kingdom (U.K.") and the Netherlands for early-stage Dupuytren's Contracture, a condition that affects the development of fibrous connective tissue in the palm of the hand.
+On December 1, 2021 the Company announced top line data from the trial, which indicates that the primary end point of nodule hardness and the secondary end point of nodule size on ultrasound scan were met with statistically significant differences.
+There were no related severe adverse events.
+The full results have been submitted for publication in a peer-reviewed journal and will be disclosed upon publication.

 Currently, we are conducting clinical trials only for certain indications under the anti-TNF platform.
 Of our three product development platforms, only one, the SCAs platform, involves products that are related to CBD (and not to cannabis or THC), and no clinical trials for any indications or products under the SCAs platform are currently being conducted in the United States or abroad.
 We are currently undertaking preclinical research and development activities for the SCA and the $\alpha$ 7nAChR platforms.